nickmaccarthy/Tattle/docs/_build/html/_sources/intro.txt

 History
 --------

 Back in 2013 when ELK was farily new term in most people vocabularies, I couldnt find any way to alert on the data inside my Elasticsearch cluster.
 Since I was mostly using Elaticsearch to store log, metric and event type data, I couldnt really call ELK a full logging solution until it had the alerting component.
 I then decided to build my own system, and "Project Bluenote" was born ( because I didnt have a better name for it at the time (and because I was listening to some old Bluenote records when I wrote the first few lines of code)).
-Over the next year or so it was developed on an off in my free time and eventually became an invaluable tool for keeping my companys site up.
+Over the next year or so it was developed on an off in my free time and eventually became an invaluable tool for keeping my site up.
 One day, after it alerted me that someone had released some particularly questionable code, they said "Bluenote is such a tattle tale".
 Figuring that was a much more appropriate name for the project, Tattle was born.

 Requirements